Posrabi/game_of_life/Readme.md

 make
 ```

+To use the optimzied version, you might need to increase the size of the stack.
 That's it, all you need to do now is run

 ```bash
 ./main